 Intersex people are born with physical, hormonal or genetic features that are neither wholly female nor wholly male; or a combination of female and male; or neither female nor male.
 The term intersex was first used by science in the early 20th century; historically, the term “hermaphrodite” was used.

-Intersex is always congenital and can originate from genetic, chromosomal or hormonal variations.
+Intersex variations or traits are always congenital and can originate from genetic, chromosomal or hormonal variations.
 Environmental influences such as endocrine disruptors can also play a role in some intersex differences.
 The term is not applicable to situations where individuals deliberately alter their own anatomical characteristics.

-Intersex is not about sexual orientation; we have as diverse a range of sexual orientations as non-intersex people.
+Intersex is not about sexual orientation; people with intersex variations have as diverse a range of sexual orientations as non-intersex people.

 Intersex is not about transition or gender identity; we have as diverse a range of gender identities as non-intersex people.
-Intersex is primarily about the body, although intersex people may have an identity that is contingent on our body’s sexual characteristics.
+Intersex is primarily about the body, although intersex people may have an identity that is contingent on our embodiment and natural sex characteristics.

 Although figures vary, intersex people represent a significant percentage of the population.